-The now famous cycling race will consist of eight stages of men’s professional road race, and it will be the sixteenth incarnation of the race’s modern version.
-However, it will also be the 79th British Tour in history.
+The now famous cycling race will consist of eight stages of men’s professional road race, and it will be the 20th incarnation of the race’s modern version.
+However, it will also be the 83rd British Tour in history.

 Unfortunately, like most other British content, you might find the Tour difficult to watch outside of the UK.

 However, there is an easy way of watching it if you know what to do and below I’ll be showing you the simple way to unblock the event and watch in any country.

 When is the Tour of Britain taking place?

 The Tour of Britain will last for seven days, and this cycling week will start on September 4th, ending on September 11th.

 As mentioned previously, it will have eight stages.
 The Tour will start in Aberdeen, and end on the Isle of Wight.